Depreciation Strategies for 2021 Tax Planning: Step-up-in basis

 Depreciation strategies such as completing cost segregation studies when tax planning for a step-up-in basis can significantly reduce taxable income and increase cash flow.
 It is essential to discuss depreciation strategies early in the tax planning process with fixed asset experts such as McGuire Sponsel to make sure property owners are taking full advantage of any available opportunities to optimize depreciation deductions, reduce taxable income and increase cash flow.

 Interested in learning more about this and other depreciation strategies that can drive value for your clients’ business?
-Join our upcoming webinar, Depreciation Strategies for 2021.
-In this session, Dave McGuire and Craig Fouts will discuss high end depreciation strategies to consider for 2021 and beyond, including when to opt out of bonus depreciation, using general asset accounts for tax planning, and more.
+Watch our webinar, Depreciation Strategies for 2021.
+In this session, Dave McGuire and Craig Fouts discuss high end depreciation strategies to consider for 2021 and beyond, including when to opt out of bonus depreciation, using general asset accounts for tax planning, and more.